edimitchel/CanvasLoading/README.md

 I store the CanvasLoading object in my effect object for make it faster to writen.

-When i finish my effect, I hade it with the static method addEffect by entering a label and the Class reference.
+When i finish my effect, I add it with the static method addEffect by entering a label and the Class reference.

 __You can see the effect in entire in the code.__